Read Before You Mail! Guaranteed to Save Time, Money & Your Sanity

 6. Have Invitations Ready to Mail 6-8 Weeks in Advance

 Yes, this tip is probably one you’ve heard a hundred times, but a reminder never hurts.
 Have your invitations ready to mail at least 6-8 weeks before your wedding.
 This gives invitations adequate time to arrive, and your guests adequate time to respond.
-If you didn’t send save the dates, you may consider sending them out even further in advance.

 7. Bring One Finished Ensemble to the Post Office Determine Necessary Postage